It appears that you might be using an outdated browser. Some features of our site may not work.

 Overview

-Through this interactive, discussion-based program, attendees will learn:
+Through an interactive, discussion-based program, attendees will learn:

-• An overview of suicide, including risk factors, current trends in youth to adults, and more
+• An overview of suicide, including risk factors and warning signs for youth and adults.

-• The scope and impact of a death by suicide, including family, friends, peers, and community, and the importance of reducing contagion and future mental health issues
+• The scope and impact of a death by suicide, including its effects on family, friends, peers, and the community, and the importance of reducing copycat behavior and future mental health issues.

 Details